NateMail/to-do-list-front-end/README.md

 USED IN THIS PROJECT:
 HTML5, SCSS, Handlebars, Javascript, JQUERY, JSON, AJAX, Bootstrap

+WHAT THIS APP DOES:
+This application is a to-do list.
+You can create, update, delete and see items that you add to your own list.

 CHALLENGES:
 When I first started working on this project I didn't forsee a lot of the small problems I was going to have.
 One of the biggest challenges I had was in the